 How we’re helping all our clients to keep their websites regularly maintained

-At Barn2 Media we design and develop WordPress websites for a wide range of clients – ranging from individual bloggers to multinational organisations.
-All of these websites need some level of support and maintenance after the initial go-live.
+At Barn2 Media we design and develop WordPress websites for a wide range of clients.
+This ranges from individual bloggers to multinational organisations.
+All websites need some level of support and maintenance after the initial go-live.

-The aim of ongoing support is obvious – to ensure all the websites we design are kept secure, up to date, properly maintained and running smoothly.
-However in the past, a lot of the people we have worked with have declined any sort of ongoing support or maintenance for their website.
+The aim of ongoing support is obvious.
+It ensures all the websites we design are kept secure, up to date, properly maintained and running smoothly.
+However in the past, a lot of the people we have worked with have declined any ongoing support or maintenance for their website.

 It’s so disappointing for us to see a beautiful website that we have designed go downhill due to poor maintenance and neglect.
 It makes me wonder why someone would pay for a professional WordPress website and then throw away their investment by not maintaining it.

-One of our biggest challenges as a WordPress web design agency has been to develop effective support services suitable for all our clients.
-Over the past few months, we have spent a lot of time analysing the way we offer support and maintenance to our clients.
-We have also considered why not everyone is prepared to invest in maintaining their website and our role in this.
+One of our biggest challenges as a WordPress web design agency has been to develop effective support services for all our clients.
+We’ve spent a long time analysing the way we offer support and maintenance to clients.
+We have also considered why not everyone is prepared to invest in maintaining their website.
+And most importantly, our role in this.

 This is what we have learned.